Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Generalized TSP cases

 Another variation would be to find the path that maximizes the cost of the lowest-cost edge of the path.
-This variant is useful for the scheduling of metalworking steps in aircraft manufacture, where we need to avoid accumulating heat in steps close together in space and time.
+This variant is useful for scheduling metalworking steps in aircraft manufacture, where we need to avoid accumulating heat in steps close together in space and time.

-The rest of the algorithm is exactly the same as the previous ones, but changing the $Z^0$ so that its non-zero elements are at $q=\max(C_{x_{m-1},x_m},C^{\max}_m)$, being $m$ the variable we want in this step and $C^{\max}_m$ the highest cost found up to this step.
+The rest of the extraction procedure is exactly the same as the previous ones, but changing the $Z^0$ so that its nonzero elements are at $q=\max(E_{x_{m-1},x_m},E^{\max}_m)$, where $m$ is the position currently being extracted and $E^{\max}_m$ is the bottleneck value accumulated by the already fixed prefix.

-To solve this version, we only have to do the same as in the minimization version, but changing all the $\max$ by $\min$ and vice versa and using a $\tau<0$ for maximizing.
+To solve this version, we only have to do the same as in the minimization version, but changing all $\max$ by $\min$ and vice versa and using a $\tau<0$ to maximize.

-Its computational complexity is $O\left(\hat{N} M 2^{\hat{N}}\max\left(\hat{N}, M \right)\right)$, with a cost in memory $O\left(\hat{N} M 2^{\hat{N}}\right)$.
-With reuse, the computational complexity is $O\left(\hat{N} M 2^{\hat{N}}\max\left(\hat{N}, M \right)\right)$, with a cost in memory $O\left(\hat{N}^2 M 2^{\hat{N}}\right)$.
+Its computational complexity is $\mathcal{O}\left(\hat{N}M_c 2^{\hat{N}}\max\left(\hat{N}, M_c \right)\right)$, with a cost in memory $\mathcal{O}\left(\hat{N}M_c 2^{\hat{N}}\right)$.
+With reuse, the computational complexity is $\mathcal{O}\left(\hat{N}M_c 2^{\hat{N}}\max\left(\hat{N}, M_c \right)\right)$, with a cost in memory $\mathcal{O}\left(\hat{N}^2M_c 2^{\hat{N}}\right)$.